BackPaper, Printing & The Environment

 Ecocern is an Australian owned company who are very passionate about supplying environmentally friendly paper.
 They stock a wide range of 100% post-consumer waste products such as envelopes and packaging supplies.
 They also sell their own brand of Australian made, unbleached, 100% post-consumer recycled paper (brown colour.)

 Evolve Business, Everyday and Blue Angel all contain 100% 'genuine recovered waste', which the manufacturer M-Real claim consists of paper waste recovered from offices and printers and does not include mill offcuts.

 Premium Bamboo Copy Paper This white, tree-free copy paper uses zero wood in its production.
 Made from 100% bamboo – one of the fastest growing plants in the world and incredibly abundant.
 The paper is made in China under FSC certification and is totally chlorine free (bleached with lime juice).
-Available in Australia from Eco Office Supplies.

 Tree Free Papers: